 Here we use the resin.io Raspberry Pi Raspbian image as our base Docker image.

 # Install Python.
 RUN apt-get update && apt-get install -y python

 Next we update Raspbian's packages and install Python (using the

 prompts on the build server.)

-NOTE: All the commands in docker RUN are executed on our build servers in a virtual qemu ARM device, so be careful not to run commands that require user intervention or try to access IO, because these will call the build to hang and you won't get a lovely container pushed to your devices.
+NOTE: All the commands in Docker RUN are executed on our build servers in a virtual qemu ARM device, so be careful not to run commands that require user intervention or try to access IO, because these will cause the build to hang and you won't get a lovely container pushed to your devices.

 COPY . /app

 Now we need to get the files in our repository.
 This command recursively copies all the files in the local directory (on the build server this will be the files in the repository) into a new directory in the container,

 /app.
 This could also be done using ADD, but COPY is recommended by the folks over at docker.

 CMD ["python", "/app/hello.py"]